Legendre transformation: Thermodynamics

-The Helmholtz free energy is often the most useful thermodynamic potential when temperature and volume are controlled from the surroundings, while the Gibbs energy is often the most useful when temperature and pressure are controlled from the surroundings.
+The Helmholtz free energy is often the most useful thermodynamic potential when temperature and volume are controlled from the surroundings, while the Gibbs free energy is often the most useful when temperature and pressure are controlled from the surroundings.

-An example – variable capacitor
+Variable capacitor

-As another example from physics, consider a parallel-plate capacitor, in which the plates can move relative to one another.
+As another example from physics, consider a parallel conductive plate capacitor, in which the plates can move relative to one another.
 Such a capacitor would allow transfer of the electric energy which is stored in the capacitor into external mechanical work, done by the force acting on the plates.
 One may think of the electric charge as analogous to the "charge" of a gas in a cylinder, with the resulting mechanical force exerted on a piston.

 Compute the force on the plates as a function of x, the distance which separates them.
 To find the force, compute the potential energy, and then apply the definition of force as the gradient of the potential energy function.